On profinite subgroups of an algebraic group over a local field: Introduction

 \subsection{Existence of maximal compact subgroups}

-From the algebraic $k$-group $G$, we deduce the topological group $G(k)$ thanks to the topology of the base field $k$.
+Starting from the algebraic $k$-group $G$, one is led to consider the group of rational points $G(k)$ endowed with the topology induced by that of the base field $k$.
 We would like to get a correspondence between algebraic properties of $G$ and topological properties of $G(k)$.
 A theorem of Bruhat and Tits makes a link between anisotropy and compactness \cite[5.1.27]{BruhatTits2} for reductive groups.
 Another link between algebra and topology is Godement's compactness criterion for arithmetic quotients of non-Archimedean Lie groups, recently extended to positive characteristic by Conrad \cite[A5]{Conrad-cosetfinite}.
 In the first part, we obtain further results for a general algebraic group over a local field; more precisely, we provide a purely algebraic condition on the $k$-group $G$ for $G(k)$ to admit maximal compact subgroups.
 The fact that this condition is non-trivial is roughly explained by the following: